What is Ménière’s Disease?

 A low-salt diet may help to reduce the fluid build-up (aim for less than 6g of salt in your food and drinks each day).
 Some experts also advise avoiding caffeine, alcohol and chocolate, as these are common migraine triggers (Ménière’s disease and migraines are thought to be linked).

 Stress is commonly believed to trigger an attack, so look at ways of reducing your stress levels and relaxing such as using breathing techniques, yoga or meditation.
 Exercise is an effective way of reducing stress, so try to stay as active as possible between attacks.
+If you experience prolonged stress, it could lead to anxiety.
+Read about the symptoms here.

 Meanwhile, if one of your symptoms is vertigo you may have to avoid situations that could be dangerous if your attacks are sudden, such as swimming, climbing ladders or scaffolding, operating heavy machinery or driving.
-You also have to inform the DVLA if you have vertigo, and you may not be allowed to drive if your attacks are sudden and you don’t have any warning signs.
+You also have to inform the DVLA if you have vertigo (vii), and you may not be allowed to drive if your attacks are sudden and you don’t have any warning signs.

 Treatments for Ménière’s disease